Jeff L. Lieberman is an award-winning Journalist, Producer and Filmmaker and the founder of Re-Emerging Films.

 The award-winning film has been called the best of the three Nina Simone films by The New Yorker Magazine, and “The Nina Simone film we should all be watching” by Blavity.
 Lieberman’s previous Academy Award-Qualifying documentary film, “Re-Emerging: The Jews of Nigeria” opened theatrically in 2013 in New York and Los Angeles, and premiered at festivals in Toronto, Boston, Washington, Vancouver, London, Switzerland & Israel.
 The film gained rave reviews from The New York Times, NPR, The Hollywood Reporter & Village Voice, with New York’s Amsterdam News proclaiming the film as “one of the must-see documentaries of 2013”.

-Lieberman also directed the hit viral election video, “Call Your Zeyde”, and has produced short-form programming for Coca-Cola, Showtime’s “Homeland”, Entertainment Tonight, The Insider, Macy’s, Wine Enthusiast Magazine and a long list of behind-the-scenes docs on the making-of making of Hollywood's biggest films.
+Lieberman also directed the hit viral election video, “Call Your Zeyde”, and has produced digital content for Coca-Cola, Showtime’s “Homeland”, Entertainment Tonight, The Insider, Macy’s, Wine Enthusiast Magazine and a long list of behind-the-scenes docs on the making-of making of Hollywood's biggest films.

 Previous to this, Lieberman was a Writer/Producer with CBS National News and a Video Reporter with The New York Post, covering events all over New York and Washington, DC including the Obama Inauguration, New York’s Fashion Week, the Times Square terrorism attack, and The September 11th 10-year Anniversary commemoration.